babashka/babashka/README.md

 So the sweet spot for babashka is executing tasks from the command line where fast startup time is preferred, in the same space where you would use bash.

+Where it can, babashka calls the regular implementation of Clojure on the JVM and proxies common JVM packages like `System`, so writing code in it should be familiar if you're already using Clojure on the JVM.

 ## Status